 What is Enthesopathy?

+There are many forms of bone attachment disorders that fall under the category that is known as enthesopathy.
 Bone attachments, called entheses, can have various disorders (enthesopathies) associated with them.
-If they are inflammatory disorders, it is called enthesitis.
-There are many medical conditions that are associated with enthesopathies, such as ankylosing spondylitis, plantar fasciitis, spondyloarthropathy, Achilles tendonitis, rotator cuff syndrome, bursitis, and more.1 Enthesopathy, in a nutshell, is a “disease occurring at the site of attachment of muscle tendons and ligaments to bones or joint capsules”.2
+If a disorder might be categorized as one of the inflammatory disorders, it is called enthesitis.
+Enthesitis and enthesopathy are only different in name, as they are two terms which are both used to define the same symptoms and the same condition.
+There are many medical conditions that are associated with enthesopathies.
+These include ankylosing spondylitis, plantar fasciitis, spondyloarthropathy, Achilles tendonitis, rotator cuff syndrome, bursitis, and a number of other similar conditions.1 Enthesopathy, in a nutshell, is a “disease occurring at the site of attachment of muscle tendons and ligaments to bones or joint capsules”.2

 Causes and Symptoms of Enthesopathy

 The bones meet the ligaments or tendons (entheses), and sometimes there can be inflammation and degeneration.
 There may be many reasons for enthesopathy.
-Workplace repetitive stress movements, infection, metabolic changes, and sometimes medications can cause these types of problems.
-Some other diseases can also trigger enthesopathy, such as Crohn’s disease, Reiter’s syndrome, iliotibial band syndrome, and tennis elbow.3 Arthritic conditions associated with enthesopathy include rheumatoid arthritis, psoriatic arthritis, and osteoarthritis.4 Patients may experience pain and swelling from enthesitis.
-This can impact the heel, fingers, toes, elbows, and chest.5
+Anything from regular daily habits, like workplace repetitive stress movements, to other factors such as infection, and metabolic changes.
+Sometimes medications can cause these types of problems.
+Some other seemingly unrelated diseases can also act as the trigger for the development of enthesopathy.
+These include Crohn’s disease, Reiter’s syndrome, iliotibial band syndrome, and tennis elbow.3 Arthritic conditions associated with enthesopathy include rheumatoid arthritis, psoriatic arthritis, and osteoarthritis.4 Patients may experience debilitating symptoms like pain and swelling that occur due to enthesitis.
+This can impact the physicality and function of areas of the body like the heel, fingers, toes, elbows, and chest.5

 3, 6 http://arthritis.answers.com/alternative-treatments/understanding-the-causes-and-treatment-options-for-enthesopathy